The lending service, Kabbage, is a solid option if your business or startup needs a short-term loan to help cover payroll or other cash flow issues.

 You will need bank statements of the three most recent consecutive months of your business, a copy of your driver's license, and a voided business check in order to apply.

-There are three ways to use your funds.
-The first is the Kabbage Card.
-This is a MasterCard issued by Kabbage that gives you access to your line of credit.
-It can be used to purchase more inventory, supplies, or simply to cover a sudden expense you didn't see coming.
+This is a MasterCard issued by Kabbage that gives you access to your line of credit, which can be used to purchase more inventory, supplies, or simply to cover a sudden expense you didn't see coming.

-The second way is via the dashboard.
-You can take any increment and have it deposited into your account, and you will only be charged for the funds you actually use.
+The second way is via the dashboard, where you can take any increment and have it deposited into your account, and you will only be charged for the funds you actually use.

 The third way is through the mobile app.
-Once you have approval for a loan, you download the app and withdraw funds from wherever you are.
+Once you have approval for a loan, you download it and withdraw funds from wherever you are.

 What are the eligibility requirements to apply for a loan?